Translate English video to Indonesian (Bahasa) | Fast online tool

 Generate translation

 HeyGen transcribes your English audio, translates the script, and creates subtitles or an Indonesian (Bahasa) narration track.
-You can preview and edit everything before finalising.
+You can preview and edit everything before finalizing.

 Edit and export